-[Both of them passed away quite recently so, no, they won’t be upset to see this.
+[Time of writing: both of them passed away quite recently so, no, they won’t be upset to see this.
 I share it to point out we all make mistakes when we don’t know better.]

-“Hunters are mentally ill”
+“They’re mentally ill”

-Disclaimer: I do not support hunting that is not for food when other sources are unavailable, especially when the species are protected or endangered, and I am not defending trophy hunters at any point here.
+Disclaimer: I do not support hunting that is not for food when other sources are available, especially when the species are protected or endangered, and I am not defending trophy hunters at any point here.

 So.
-Please, let’s not “excuse” hunters as mentally ill because a) they’re probably not b) that’s a massive slap in the face to the 1/4 people who actually suffer with mental illnesses – the vast majority of whom would not hurt others, and in fact are far more likely to suffer violence or harm themselves.
+Please, let’s not “excuse” trophy hunters as mentally ill because a) they’re probably not b) that’s a massive slap in the face to the 1/4 people who actually suffer with mental illnesses – the vast majority of whom would not hurt others, and in fact are far more likely to suffer violence or harm themselves.